need4swede/Jellyfin-Enhanced/README.md

 - `I` — Shows playback info (stats overlay) (only on video page)
 - `S` — Shows Subtitle selection menu (only on video page)
 - `Shift+Esc` — Instantly return to Jellyfin Home Page
-- **Auto-pause** — Pauses and resumes playback when you switch tabs or the tab loses/gains focus
+- **Auto-pause** — Pauses and resumes playback when you switch tabs or the tab loses/gains focus\
+- Style Subtitles

 ## 🔧 Installation